nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **Graphical User Interface (GUI)**: The user interacts with the computer using visual elements like buttons, icons and windows.

+- **Index**: The application number of the internship application displayed in the list.

 - **Role**: The role of the internship the user applied for.

-- **Index**: The index of the internship application displayed in the list.

 --------------------------------------------------------------------------------------------------------------------